sr9000/go-ptr-tools/examples/pt3-ref/README.md

 ## Advantages

 - The reference is always safe to use as a function argument.
-- The reference preserves the pointer (`ref.OfPtr(ptr)`), so you can modify the original pointer value through the reference.
+- The reference preserves the pointer (`ref.From(ptr)`), so you can modify the original pointer value through the reference.

 ## Usage